- According to Shopify, the eCommerce market size grew from $1.3 trillion in 2014 to $4.1 trillion in 2020

 If there’s something inherent within the global B2C eCommerce space, it’s the market’s astounding growth rate over the years.
 With improved internet infrastructure and the continuous adoption of digital technologies, businesses can now operate in a borderless world.
 This has led to a remarkable surge in digital trade.
 According to Shopify, the eCommerce market size grew from $1.3 trillion in 2014 to $4.1 trillion in 2020, and Shopify Exchange is allowing people to cash in on that.

 These mind-boggling figures are a clear indication that the shadow of eCommerce looms too large to be ignored.
-So, if you’re among the millions of people staring at the $4 trillion market and wondering how you can get a slice of that pie, then Shopify Exchange might just be the right place for you.
+So, if you’re among the millions of people staring at this $4 trillion market and wondering how you can get a slice of that pie, then Shopify Exchange might just be the right place for you.
 Read on to learn more about how you can get in on the B2C eCommerce space, whether you want to do it as a full-time business or a side-hustle.

 What is Shopify Exchange?